Creating a skill for Alice and a website with authorization

 Create a dialog

-website and log in to the console. - Click Create dialog and select the Alice skill dialog type.
+and log in to the console. - Click Create dialog and select the

-- In the Skill name field, set To-do lists.
+dialog type. - In the Skill name field, specify

-- Under Backend, select Yandex Cloud function.
-From the list, select the
+. - Under Backend, enable Yandex Cloud function and from the list select the

-function you previously created in Cloud Functions. - Enable Use data storage in the skill.
+function you created earlier in Cloud Functions. - Enable Use data storage in the skill.

-Configure the other settings as you wish.
-For example, you can specify various word forms to activate the skill and select a voice or skill access type.
+- Fill in the required fields under Publication in folder.
+Configure the other settings as needed.
+For example, you can specify various word forms to trigger the skill, select a voice, or set access type.

 Configure authorization on the Alice page